In this article

 Frequently asked questions

 Yes.
-All six major UK lenders allow additional borrowing alongside a port, subject to affordability and lending criteria.
+Most major UK lenders allow additional borrowing alongside a port, subject to affordability and lending criteria.
 The original balance keeps its existing rate; the additional borrowing sits on a separate part of the mortgage at a current rate, often with its own end date.

 You don't pay an ERC on the portion you carry across, provided the new mortgage completes inside the lender's porting window (commonly 90 days to 6 months).
 If you borrow less than your current balance, you may pay a partial ERC on the difference.